laynef/RailsOnNode/README.md

 - Generate new api controllers
 - Generate new api versions
 - Creates automatic API documentation for endpoints on creation with no extra configuration
+- Creates automatic unit tests for endpoints on creation with no extra configuration
 - Generate new pages with assets with a custom route with code splitting
-- Use serverside React or jQuery
+- Use serverside React or Vanilla JS (JQuery, etc.)

 ## Coming Soon
 - Generate server side Angular 4 Application